The Theory of Economic Complexity: The Single Capability Model

 Thus, we have shown that, in the context of the single capability or single factor model, the second eigenvector of the $M_{cc'}$ matrix, known as the economic complexity index or $ECI$, separates economies among those that have a higher and lower than average probability of having the single capability in the model.\\

-In the next section we will use these figures to explore more complex forms of these model, involving multiple capabilities.
-We will then mode to different production functions to explore the generalizability of this result.\\
+In the next section we will use similar figures to explore more complex forms of this model, involving multiple and heterogeneous capabilities.
+We will then move to different production functions to explore the generalizability of this result.\\